Benita Cotton-Orr

 S1E3: Medical Students and Woke Medicine

-In our third episode, Benita Cotton-Orr and Dr. Stanley Goldfarb discuss how we can help medical students recognize, understand, and push back against the woke pedagogy that has infiltrated our…
+Benita and Dr. Stan discuss how medical students can recognize, understand, and push back against woke ideology in medical schools.

 Op-Ed